 Partial Text Extraction & Limitations

-Vault can extract up to 50 pages on bulk upload (migration) and up to 100 pages on manual upload or on re-render for high quality scanned documents.
-Migrated documents may be manually re-rendered to extract text for more pages if needed.
+Vault can extract up to 100 pages on upload or re-render for high quality scanned documents.
 When extracting text, Vault assigns a confidence score based on how well the words match and how readable the document is.
 In some cases, Vault will not extract text because the confidence score is too low.
 If you suspect that the OCR process may have failed for a specific document, check the document audit trail.
 OCR status and information on extracted content will be visible in the audit trail.

 In some cases, Vault will fail to extract text: